 It's better to plant a little high than too deep.
 Keep the root ball moist - don't let it dry out - for the first year or so, until new roots are established.

 Hole and soil preparation: Dig the planting hole a minimum of twice the width of the root ball but no deeper.
 The depth of the hole should allow solid ground below the root mass resulting in the root flare at the top of the root mass to be slightly higher than the finish grade of the planting.
 The soil must have good drainage.
 Amend the soil that is removed from the hole with mulch, compost or good potting soil at a ratio of 1 shovel full of mulch to 1 of soil; blend well.
 This is especially important when it is clay soil.
 Before planting, carefully loosen the roots all around the root ball.
 If the plant is root bound use a knife or shears to loosen up the root mass on sides and bottom.
 Place plant in the prepared hole being sure the root flare is slightly above ground.
-Begin filling in around the plant with the amended soil.
+Place mycorrhizal fungi Tea Bags begin filling in around the plant with the amended soil.
 Water well before the hole is filled to remove air pockets then water again when the planting is complete.
 Apply no more than 2" of mulch on top of the root ball being sure it does not touch the bark of the plant.

 Good rule of thumb for soil choices: